 Missouri's TIF Act defines a "Municipality" as an incorporated city, town, village or county.
 The governing body of your municipality is required to establish a TIF Commission, composed of certain members including representatives of other local taxing authorities within the redevelopment project area as defined by state statute.
 The municipality is also responsible for the approval of ordinances (or resolutions if a county) that establish a comprehensive Redevelopment Plan, and for approval of the specific TIF Redevelopment Project.
 Responsibilities of the TIF Commission are many, and may include working with the local government in creating the Redevelopment Plan and TIF Redevelopment Project parameters, holding required public hearings, preparing economic impact reports and revenue projections, blight studies and other documents to justify the need for TIF and as required by state statutes governing Local TIF projects.

 The use of TIF is helping dozens of Missouri communities thrive by creating new and better jobs while increasing tax revenue streams from formerly non-productive, unattractive and substandard areas.
 TIF benefits redevelopment in the urban core areas of our largest metropolitan cities, as well as in smaller Missouri communities, wherever the need exists.

-* Entities that filed a TIF report in 2013 will soon receive a letter from the Department of Revenue about the new online filing process.
+* Entities that filed a TIF report in 2014 should have received a letter from the Department of Revenue about the new online filing process.
 This letter will include a personal identification number (PIN) to file online.
 If you are a new filer, you will be able to request a PIN online before filing your report.
-The next filing deadline is November 15, 2014.
+The next filing deadline is November 16, 2015.
 The reporting period may cover any 12-month period prior to September 30.